 5) Host Job Fairs

-Job fairs, either in real life or virtual, are a great way for potential candidates to get a hands on feel for your company’s culture and value offerings.
-You can even make attendance one of prime content offerings you created in exchange for adding people to your talent network.
+Job fairs, either in real life or virtual, are a great way for potential candidates to get a hands-on feel for your company’s culture and value offerings.
+You can even make attendance one of the prime content offerings you created in exchange for adding people to your talent network.

 Job fairs offer you the opportunity to engage in real-time conversations with your network.
 This is a great way to quickly deepen their connection to your company, and for you to share your enthusiasm for your employer brand.

 A virtual job fair can be as simple as a livestream with a member of your recruiting team.
-This gives attendees the chance to ask questions and be wowed by your teams responsiveness and depth of knowledge of all your company has to offer.
+This gives attendees the chance to ask questions and is wowed by your teams' responsiveness and depth of knowledge of all your company has to offer.